PeterMunyao/Energy-and-Power-Modeling_Solar-and-AC-distribution/README.md

 # OSM-MEPS: Solar PV

 This repository contains code, data and documentation for the systematic open source modeling method for energy and power system modeling focused on solar photovoltaic (PV) generation.
-It supports analysis, simulation and visualization of energy yield for validation using open-source tools such as Python and PVLIB and site measured data from https://pvoutput.org/list.jsp?df=20241201&dt=20241231&id=84471&sid=77748&t=m&v=0.
+It supports analysis, simulation and visualization of energy yield for validation using open-source tools such as Python and PVLIB and `site measured data` from https://pvoutput.org/list.jsp?df=20241201&dt=20241231&id=84471&sid=77748&t=m&v=0.

 ## Overview

 The project includes:
 - **OSM-MEPS** (Open Source Modeling Method for Energy and Power Systems) model, derived from key steps in energy and power systems modeling and its overarching frameworks that combines first-principles thinking, the scientific method and engineering design.
-- High-resolution solar PV simulations using meteorological inputs such as GHI, DNI, temperature and relative humidity.
+- High-resolution solar PV simulations using meteorological inputs such as `GHI, DNI, temperature and relative humidity`.
-- Comparative analysis with PVLIB model and real world solar PV energy data across multiple sites (e.g., Greece, South Africa, Australia and Kenya).
+- Comparative analysis with PVLIB model and real world solar PV energy data across `multiple sites (e.g., Greece, South Africa, Australia and Kenya)`.
 - Energy yield estimation, angle of incidence modeling and tilt-azimuth optimization.

 ## Requirements